 Can't Sell Conscience: Sushant Singh on Losing TV Show After Attending Protest Against Jamia Violence

-On early Tuesday morning, actor Sushant Singh tweeted that his years-long stint with Savdhaan India has come to an end.
-The tweet came a few hours after he participated in a protest in Mumbai to express support for the Jamia Millia Islamia University students.
+On early Tuesday morning, Sushant Singh tweeted that his years-long stint with Savdhaan India has come to an end.

 Image courtesy: Twitter